ShuuheiAlb/shuuheialb.github.io/index.md

 ---

+### "Fitness Food on a Budget" Dashboard

+[This project](https://github.com/ShuuheiAlb/fitness-food-on-a-budget/tree/main) compares the amount of macronutrients per unit price for selected food sources available in two Australian supermarket chains.

+---

 ### Solar Supply Forecast in South Australia

 [This project](https://github.com/ShuuheiAlb/solar-supply-forecast) attempts to forecast energy supply from solar photovoltaic (PV) plants in South Australia.